Maids Head – 1

 Contemporary style en suite bedroom, 172 sqf, offering free Wi-Fi, satellite TV, digital radio, writing desk, direct dial telephone, ironing station, tea and coffee making facilities, toiletries, hairdryer, and key card access.
 Double bed.

-Period style en suite bedroom offering free Wi-Fi, satellite TV, digital radio, writing desk, direct dial telephone, ironing station, tea and coffee making facilities, toiletries, hairdryer, and key card access.
+Period style en suite bedroom, 143 sqf, offering free Wi-Fi, satellite TV, digital radio, writing desk, direct dial telephone, ironing station, tea and coffee making facilities, toiletries, hairdryer, and key card access.
 Feature rooms have exposed beams and period fireplaces.
 King-size bed.

 Four Poster Double

-Period style en suite bedroom offering free Wi-Fi, satellite TV, digital radio, writing desk, direct dial telephone, ironing station, tea and coffee making facilities, toiletries, hairdryer, and key card access.
+Period style en suite bedroom, 368 sqf, offering free Wi-Fi, satellite TV, digital radio, writing desk, direct dial telephone, ironing station, tea and coffee making facilities, toiletries, hairdryer, and key card access.
 Four poster rooms feature an ornate, period four-poster bed.
 Four-poster bed.

 Period style suite, 215 sqf, offering free Wi-Fi, satellite TV, digital radio, writing desk, direct dial telephone, ironing station, tea and coffee making facilities, toiletries, hairdryer, and key card access.
 Suites have a separate lounge area or a substantial seating area and feature exposed breams, period fireplaces and antique furniture.
 King-size bed.